 Rodgers arrival would see an entertaining brand of football return to Merseyside, though the young manager often showed naive tendencies during his time in the Anfield dugout.
-After a seventh-placed finish in his first season, the Northern Irishman would come as close to anyone to ending the club’s title drought, as a Luis Suarez-inspired side finished runners-up in 2013/14.
+After a seventh-placed finish in his first season, the Northern Irishman came as close as anyone to ending the club’s title drought, as a Luis Suarez-inspired side finished runners-up in 2013/14.

-The campaign would prove one of the most entertaining in Premier League history, Liverpool’s strike partnership of Suarez and Daniel Sturridge finishing as the division’s top two scorers, ably supported by the likes of Steven Gerrard and Raheem Sterling.
+The campaign proved one of the most entertaining in Premier League history, Liverpool’s strike partnership of Suarez and Daniel Sturridge finishing as the division’s top two scorers, ably supported by the likes of Steven Gerrard and Raheem Sterling.

-However, the club’s swashbuckling style and 101 league goals would not be enough to deliver the ultimate success, narrowly pipped to the title by Manchester City following Gerrard’s now infamous slip against Chelsea.
+However, the club’s swashbuckling style and 101 league goals was not enough to deliver the ultimate prize, narrowly pipped to the title by Manchester City following Gerrard’s now infamous slip against Chelsea.

 Suarez’s subsequent departure and the poor investment of his £75m fee set Liverpool back once more, Rodgers sacked in 2015 after a sixth-placed finish the following year.